 - 5. Upgrade the Ambari Agent on all hosts.
-From each Ambari Agent host: - RHEL/CentOS/Oracle Linux
+From each Ambari Agent host: - RHEL/CentOS/Oracle Linux yum upgrade ambari-agent ambari-log4j zypper up ambari-agent ambari-log4j mv /etc/ambari-agent/conf.save /etc/ambari-agent/conf

-'''

-yum upgrade ambari-agent ambari-log4j

-'''

 If you get a warning that begins "There are some running programs that use files deleted by recent upgrade," you can ignore it.